 Sometimes I get misunderstood as the diet doctor, especially since the launch of Release Your Obsession with Food: Heal from the Inside Out and Release Your Obsession with Diet Chatter: Heal from the Inside out.
 They kinda look, on the surface, like diet books—but I assure you they’re anything but.

 They are two books on how to change your relationship with food.
 My goal was to present a rich and provocative understanding of chemical imbalance, psychology, and spirituality—a bio-psycho-spiritual point of view, as it relates to compulsive eating.
 And the bonus: Weight Loss.

-So, I went back to the drawing board, after a lengthy conversation with the HR Director, who organized the event, and to my delight a subtle switch was made to now: Healthy Eating–Will Power–Staying True to Your Commitment!
+So, I went back to the drawing board, after a lengthy conversation with the HR Director, who organized the event, and to my delight we made a subtle switch to: Healthy Eating–Will Power–Staying True to Your Commitment!

 No, that won’t do.

 Will power is right up there with diet… but let’s see…. how can I turn this around?

 Let’s start with healthy eating, what is that?
 Healthy eating is eating healthy.
 It seems simple, right?
 Nope.
 When I say eating healthy visions of carrots, celery, and other types of rabbit food are envisioned.
 Though those are delightful foods, it’s a bit diety.

 What about lovely homemade raspberry pancakes for breakfast with a dollop of vanilla yogurt or coffee ice cream for a half-meal boost?
 Or what about a meal of chicken with French fried potatoes (air fried, of course) topped with roasted peppers and onions?